ferreum/distanceutils/doc/SCRIPTS.rst

   # use filter 'goldify' without arguments
   goldify

-Filters provide a ``help`` argument, which just prints the filter's help, and aborts the program without executing any filters.
+Filters provide a ``:help`` argument, which lists the filter's available arguments.

 .. _filters: ./FILTERS.rst